webnizam/fai-trainer/README.md

 To run both data preparation and model training in sequence:

     train-model --prepare-data --train --batch-size 64 --epochs 20 --image-size 224 224

+### Model Testing

+To test the model on a specific image:

+    train-model --test --image-path path/to/your/image.jpg --image-size 224 224

+To test the model on the validation dataset:

+    train-model --test --image-size 224 224

 Directory Structure
 -------------------